phil-blain/CICE-Consortium-CICE-wiki/IN-DEVELOPMENT:-INPUT-DATA.md

           gx3/
             iced_gx3_v5.nc
 ```

+# Descriptions of Tar files
+## _**gx3 datasets:**_
+### _**Grid and Initial Condition files:**_
+The gx3 grid is nominal three-degree resolution.
+Grid and kmt file are provided in the grid tar file.
+Initial conditions are also available.
+### _**JRA55 forcing:**_
+JRA55 forcing (Tsujino et. al 2018) files are 8x daily data by year with the following fields: X-ward wind (wndewd), Y-ward wind (wndnwd), Specific Humidity (spchmd), Air Temperature (airtmp), Total Precipitation (ttlpcp), Downward Surface Longwave (dlwsfc), and Downward Surface Shortwave (glbrad).
+As a result, there is no need for monthly files or cloud fraction when using the JRA55 forcing.
+Five years (2005-2009) of forcing data are available. **If you publish a paper using the JRA55 dataset *please* be sure to cite this paper.**

+_Tsujino, H., Urakawa, S., Nakano, H., Small, R. J., Kim, W. M., Yeager, S. G., et al. (2018).
+JRA‐55 based surface dataset for driving ocean–sea‐ice models (JRA55‐do).
+Ocean Modelling. https://doi.org/10.1016/j.ocemod.2018.07.002_

+### _**WW3 forcing:**_
+Surface ocean wave forcing derived from the Wavewatch III (WW3) model.
+This is a single year of the wave spectral forcing and is necessary for the floe size distribution (FSD) within CICE.

+MORE INFO?
+CITATION?

+### _**NCAR_bulk forcing:**_
+NCAR_bulk forcing files are are available for one year (1997).
+These include 4x daily data for near surface fields (u_10, v_10, q_10, t_10, dn_10) as well as monthly cloud forcing, precipitation, and shortwave down radiation fields.

+## _**gx1 datasets:**_
+### _**Grid and Initial Condition files:**_
+The gx1 grid is nominal one-degree resolution.
+Grid and kmt file are provided in the grid tar file.
+Initial conditions are also available.
+### _**JRA55 forcing:**_
+JRA55 forcing (Tsujino et. al 2018) files are 8x daily data by year with the following fields: X-ward wind (wndewd), Y-ward wind (wndnwd), Specific Humidity (spchmd), Air Temperature (airtmp), Total Precipitation (ttlpcp), Downward Surface Longwave (dlwsfc), and Downward Surface Shortwave (glbrad).
+As a result, there is no need for monthly files or cloud fraction when using the JRA55 forcing.
+Five years (2005-2009) of forcing data are available. **If you publish a paper using the JRA55 dataset *please* be sure to cite this paper.**

+   _Tsujino, H., Urakawa, S., Nakano, H., Small, R. J., Kim, W. M., Yeager, S. G., et al. (2018).
+JRA‐55 based surface dataset for driving ocean–sea‐ice models (JRA55‐do).
+Ocean Modelling. https://doi.org/10.1016/j.ocemod.2018.07.002_

+### _**WOA forcing:**_
+Climatological nitrate and silicate concentration (mmol/m^3) derived from the World Ocean Atlas and necessary for biogeochemical forcing.

+   _National Centers for Environmental Information (2013).
+World Ocean Atlas Version 2.
+Natl.
+Ocn. and Atm.
+Admin. https://www.nodc.noaa.gov/OC5/woa13/_

+### _**CORE II forcing:**_
+COREII (Large and Yeager 2009) forcing files are 4x daily data by year for the following near surface fields: Zonal Wind (u_10), Meridional Wind (v_10), 10m Specific Humidity (q_10), and 10m Temperature (t_10).
+The monthly cloud forcing (cldf) and precipitation (prec) climatological fields are separate.
+Five years (2005-2009) of forcing data are available.

+   _Large, W.G. and S.G.
+Yeager (2009).The global climatology of an interannually varying air-sea flux data set.
+Climate Dynamics, 33, 341-364. https://doi.org/10.1007/s00382-008-0441-3_

+#### _**Additional Years:**_
+If more than 5 years of gx1 forcing data are required for your work, information and instructions about how users can generate 50 years of forcing data can also be found at ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1_50yr_scrip.tar.gz.
+These data will not be arranged in the directory structure described below and the user is responsible for arranging files appropriately.
+The Consortium recommends against using the stand-alone configuration for scientific studies.
+See the [FAQ](https://github.com/CICE-Consortium/About-Us/wiki/FAQ-(Frequently-Asked-Questions)#stand-alone-configuration-and-forcing).

+## _**tx1 datasets:**_
+### _**Grid files:**_
+The tx3 grid is nominal one-degree resolution on a tripole grid.
+Grid and kmt file are provided in the grid tar file.
+Initial conditions are not yet available.

 # Naming standards
 File names must be unique from any other files in the archive.
 The grid name should be included in the file name.